AnticOwl/anticowl.github.io/_Wip/2024-07-28-Maid-Of_Sker.md

   ![image](/images/MOS_Inspector.jpg)
 * Press `F7` to hide CUE interface.
 * Frame and take your shot.

+For the camera movement, refer to the free camera window when CUE interface is active.

-Once done, enable CUE interface, check back `Opsive.UltimateCharacterController.Camera.CameraController`, End the Free Cam session, Un-Hide the interface and finally resume the game.
+Once done, enable CUE interface, check back `Opsive.UltimateCharacterController.Camera.CameraController`, end the Free Cam session, Un-Hide the interface and finally resume the game.

 The cheat code for that one is now `Page Up`, `Delete`, `Insert`, `F7`, uncheck, `F7` to start the shooting session.
 Then the other way around to come back to the game.
 Easy peasy!